python-trio/trio/README.rst

      for our server helper, it's a start_ function maybe it takes listener_nursery, connection_nursery arguments, to let you set up the graceful shutdown thing? though draining is still a problem.
+I guess just a matter of setting a deadline?

+   - should we provide a start_nursery?

    - algorithm for WFQ ParkingLot: